Privacy Notice

 Legal basis for processing of personal data are legal obligations of the data controller, contract, consent and legitimate interests of the data controller.
 Processing is also based on guidelines and regulations issued by the Finnish Bar Association.

 The legitimate interest of the data controller is the legal basis for processing of personal data when there is a material connection between a data subject and the data controller.
 Such material connection is formed, for example, when the data subject has on its own initiative contacted the data controller, or when the data controller, for example, processes the data subject’s personal data in connection with a business or co-operation matter between the data subject’s employer and the data controller.
+Also, personal data of job applicants are processed on the basis of legitimate interests of the data controller.

-On basis of its legitimate interest, the data controller may also save to its customer register personal data of potential clients and their contact persons and representatives which can be, on reasonable grounds, expected to be interested to acquire products and services provided by the data controller.
+On basis of its legitimate interest, the data controller may also save to its customer register personal data of potential customers and their contact persons and representatives which can be, on reasonable grounds, expected to be interested to acquire products and services provided by the data controller.

 The data controller’s electronic direct marketing may be sent to data subjects who have given their voluntary consent to electronic direct marketing.
 When the data subject is requested to give his or her consent, he or she will be simultaneously informed that withdrawal of consent is possible easily and at any time.
-In addition, in accordance with applicable data protection legislation, electronic direct marketing can also be sent to recipients for whom the data controller can reasonably consider that the products or services marketed have essential connection with the potential customer’s area of responsibility or work.
+In addition, in accordance with applicable data protection legislation, electronic direct marketing can also be sent to recipients for whom the data controller can reasonably consider that the products or services marketed have essential connection with the customer’s or potential customer’s area of responsibility or work.

 Withdrawal of consent may be done by giving a notice to the data controller or by clicking the cancelling option, which can be found in every marketing message (“Unsubscribe” link), whereupon personal data of the data subject will be removed from the data controller’s list concerning subscribers of electronic direct marketing.